PM Invites Opposition To Hold Dialogue For Countrys Betterment - UrduPoint

 PM Invites Opposition To Hold Dialogue For Country's Betterment

-ISLAMABAD, (UrduPoint / Pakistan Point News - 26th Jun, 2024) Prime Minister Shehbaz Sharif on Wednesday invited the opposition political parties to join heads for a dialogue to discuss the ways to take country ahead.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 26th Jun, 2024) Prime Minister Shehbaz Sharif on Wednesday invited the opposition political parties to join heads for a dialogue to discuss the ways for taking the country ahead.

 "Let us sit together to take the country ahead.
 Let us talk for the betterment of the country.
-There is no other way forward," the prime minister said addressing the National Assembly here.
+There is no other way forward," the prime minister said addressing the National Assembly, while responding to a point of order by Sunni Ittehad Council Ali Muhammad Khan.

-He said that despite being a cancer survivor and with a backbone issue, he used to be taken to courts on the ordinary prison van just to exacerbate the condition, but he never complained.
+He said that despite being a cancer survivor and with a backbone ailment, he used to be driven to courts on the ordinary prison van just to exacerbate the condition, but he never complained.

-Prime Minister Shehbaz said that other PML-N leaders also faced humiliating treatment despite being the under-trial prisoners.
+Prime Minister Shehbaz said that other PML-N leaders like Khawaja Muhammad Asif and Rana Sanaullah also faced humiliating treatment despite being the under-trial prisoners.

-But he said, having faced all the victimization, he would never desire his political adversaries to face a similar situation.
+But he said, having faced all the victimization, he would never want his political adversaries to face an identical situation.

+The prime minister said that if the Pakistan Tehreek-e-Insaf founder faced any problems in jail, that should be conveyed to the government.

 Recent Stories